 The Pololu Zumo robot is an Arduino-controllable tracked robot platform that is less than 10 cm × 10 cm—small enough to qualify for Mini Sumo.
 It includes two micro metal gearmotors coupled to a pair of silicone tracks, a stainless steel bulldozer-style blade, an array of six infrared reflectance sensors for line following or edge detection, a 3-axis accelerometer and magnetometer, and a buzzer for simple sounds and music.
 Just add 4 AA batteries and an Arduino (or compatible controller) and you are ready to push!
 No soldering or assembly is required.

-New version available: This product is being replaced by the newer Zumo Robot for Arduino, v1.2 (Assembled with 75:1 HP Motors), which includes a gyroscope as well as a newer accelerometer and magnetometer.
-The only reason to get the old version is if you want identical units to ones you already have (e.g. in a class where several units are shared), and even then, you should still consider the newer version since it is a drop-in replacement except for a few small changes to the magnetometer and accelerometer code.
+New version available: This product has been replaced by the newer Zumo Robot for Arduino, v1.2 (Assembled with 75:1 HP Motors), which includes a gyroscope as well as a newer accelerometer and magnetometer.
+The new version is a drop-in replacement except for a few small changes to the magnetometer and accelerometer code.

 A Zumo robot preparing to attack a Parallax SumoBot.